altruios/namshubettulpa/public/namshubettuple/vows.md

 "You can see him, but he’s not awake yet."
 *The nurse turned a corner.*
 "How bad was it?"
-"He got skin grafts, on his right side - his lungs are fine - minimal smoke damage.
+"He got skin grafts, on his right side...
+his lungs are fine - minimal smoke damage.
-A contusion on the back of his head and a broken finger: from when he fell - he’s stable but unconscious."
+A contusion on the back of his head... and a broken finger: from when he fell. he’s stable but unconscious."
-*Kent nodded and the nurse stopped in front of a sliding glass door with curtains beyond.*
+*Kent nodded and the nurse stopped*
-"When do you think he’ll wake?"
+~they stood in front of a sliding glass door with curtains beyond.~ "When do you think he’ll wake?"
 "Hard to say."
 *the nurse slid open the door.*